MattKevan/design-process/docs/design-stages/define.md

 The purpose of this phase is to get a thorough understanding of the problem we're trying to solve by ensuring we've asked enough questions and challenged any assumptions.

-!!! warning
+!!!
+Warning

-	It's essential we always have a well thought-out problem statement before starting work.
+	It's essential to have a well thought-out problem statement before starting work.
 Never accept being handed a solution to implement – keep digging until you find the underlying problem.

 ## Agree a problem statement